This piece is Copyright 2009 by Jay B. Gaskill, all rights reserved, as first published on THE POLICY THINK SITE, www.jaygaskill.com .

 The alternative, the one between toothless diplomacy and an overt attack, borrows a page from the Mafia playbook and from the handbook of successful guerilla warriors: Intimidation and Sabotage, all under a veneer of deception, diplomacy and denial.

 Note that the denial and deception need not be perfect.
+Iran has set a new low for implausible denial.
+We can match this.

 In this scenario, we convey a ‘We’ll deny this, but you better heed’ back-channel threat to the mullahs and the military leadership, bypassing the “elected” president.
 But his time, we promise carefully targeted death, economic ruin and large scale humiliation.